tymyrddin/red-basic/source/docs/social-engineering/README.md

 ## What?

-Social engineering targets the weakest link in the security chain: people.
+Social engineering targets the weakest (and by many organisations mostly ignored) link in the security chain: people.
 It takes advantage of human weakness and trust (which can be strengths in other contexts, like being helpful) and uses several non-technical methods to gather information or circumvent security controls.

 - Targets people and non-technical processes
 - May target weak physical and operational security